Harrisburg Senators Game Information and Starting Lineup at Richmond

 CAPITAL BEAT

-The Senators and Richmond Flying Squirrels meet for the first time this season tonight at The Diamond in Richmond.
-This is the first of five meetings between the teams.
-The next three are at FNB Field.
+The Senators and Richmond Flying Squirrels play the final game of their three-game series tonight at The Diamond in Richmond.
+The teams have split the first two games of the series.
+The teams face each other five times this season with two in Richmond and three series at FNB Field.

-Tonight is the Sens first divisional game after 16 consecutive games against the Eastern Division.
+The Senators are in a stretch of 30 of 33 games against divisional opponents.
+They're 1-1 in the stretch.

-The Senators are 4-12 since May 1st on the road.
-They haven't won a road series since sweeping three from Altoona in mid-April.
+The Senators are 5-13 since May 1st on the road.
+With a win tonight, they win their first road series since mid-April.

 TONIGHT'S STARTERS